Grant is demonstrably one of the most recognised patent attorneys in Australia.

 Grant was awarded his PhD for antibody engineering work investigating structural relationships of antibody polyreactivity.
 This preceded a 12-year medical research career working in a range of fields including: HIV, Alzheimer’s disease, tuberculosis and breast cancer.

 Grant also has industry experience with biotechnology companies in Australia and Europe.

-Grant is a former Partner and Principal of a leading Australian IP firm Shelston IP, a Fellow and an elected council member of IPTA where he is the convenor of the Public Relations Committee, leading IPTA’s political engagement (lobbying) strategy, particularly in relation to proposed changes to Australian patent legislation and innovation policy.
+Grant is a former Partner and Principal of a leading Australian IP firm Shelston IP.
+For the past 6 years, Grant has been an elected council member of IPTA where he is currently Treasurer (convener of the Finance and Secretariat Committee) and the co-convenor of the Public Relations Committee.
+In his role as convenor of the Public Relations Committee, Grant leads IPTA’s political engagement (lobbying) strategies, particularly in relation to proposed changes to Australian patent legislation and innovation policy.

 Grant is a former lecturer and course coordinator for the University of Technology Sydney’s postgraduate law program and the Masters of Intellectual Property subject “Interpretation and Validity of Patent Specifications”, which provides a pathway to registration for Australian patent attorneys.
 Grant formerly taught the University of NSW course “Myths and Realities of Personalised Medicine: The Genetic Revolution”.